OlegJakushkin/SVG-Colored-Textures/README.md

 SVG-Colored-Textures
 ====================
 SVG-Colored-Textures is a collection of textures and color filters.
 We have many color options in D3 ([choropleth example][1]).
 Colors have a standart.
 Yet we have no such standart for textures with no plane color.
-This collection of SVG defs and simple js helpers was made to simplify this problem. **153 color**s, **18 textures** == 2754 different combinations!
+This collection of SVG defs and simple js helpers was made to simplify this problem. **153 color**s, **18 textures** == **2754 different combinations**!

+![poster][2]

-Current problems
+Solved D3/SVG problems
 --------------
 We `fill` objects with color.
 So fill style field is used.
 To apply a texture we would need to `fill` object with so called svg pattern.
 Therefore, we will have no place for colorization.